New eTRAC system for streamlined reviews

 State Antiquities Landmarks

 The Code defines all cultural resources on non-federal public lands in the State of Texas as eligible to be designated as State Antiquities Landmarks (SALs).
-Historic buildings must be listed in the National Register of Historic Places before they can be designated as SALs, but archeological sites do not have the same prerequisite.
+Historic buildings and other aboveground historic resources must be listed in the National Register of Historic Places before they can be designated as SALs, but archeological sites do not have the same prerequisite.
 The Rules of Practice and Procedure for the Antiquities Code of Texas (available in Statutes, Regulations, and Rules) contain eligibility criteria for official SAL designations for both archeological sites and historic buildings.
 SAL designation does not mean that sites or buildings cannot be altered or destroyed.
 The land-owning agency must consult with the THC about such proposed actions through the permit process, and the THC will determine whether the work will be allowed.
 The Antiquities Permit Application forms for Archeology and for Historic Buildings & Structures may be downloaded from the Forms page.

 Buildings designated as SALs are listed in the Texas Historic Sites Atlas.
 However, information about designated archeological sites is not available to the general public to protect the sites from vandalism and destruction.